felixgao/python-best-practices/docs/tutorials/packaging/code_style.md

     A huge benefit of black is that unlike the previously mentioned tools this does not have formatting options.
 Black does not strictly follow [PEP-8] guidelines but is generally compliant.
+It is also important to understand that [black] is only an opinionated `formatter`, it does not check all of the styles problem that other `linters` do.

 In a very controlled development environment, each may be useful tools by just enabling the default behavior and forbidding custom options.

 ## Recommendation

+With any styling recommendation it is recommended to pair linters with formatters.

 The [black] library is a new code formatter that closely follows the principles of the golang formatter [gofmt].
-Unlike the aforementioned tools, it fulfills both requirements of having automation and zero configuration.
-Like gofmt, black is opinionated and does not allow you to choose how to format your code.
+It only enforces the formatting of the code like gofmt, black is opinionated and does not allow you to choose how to format your code.
 The correctness of the code is checked upon formatting to ensure that no mistake was made when updating the style.

 The only caveat to mention is that black is in beta and will not be perfect until its official release.

+The [pylint] is one of the most popular linting library and well supported.
+However, if you want integration with `pyproject.toml` you can use [flake8].

 ## Style Guides